 Analysis at an operational level determines the knowledge, skills and abilities required to attain a prescribed level of workplace proficiency, compared to the current workplace proficiency levels.

-For example, if an organization wants to increase its sales in the current year, training need analysis at an operational level will help it deep-dive into how a sale is made, the defined performance standard, the operational problems, the industry standards, etc.
+For example, suppose an organization wants to increase its sales in the current year.
+In that case, training need analysis at an operational level will help it deep-dive into how a sale is made, the defined performance standard, the operational problems, the industry standards, etc.

-Training need analysis at an employee level identifies the difference between an employee’s actual performance and expected performance.
+Training needs analysis at an employee level identifies the difference between an employee’s actual and expected performance.
 An individual-level learning needs analysis collates insights from appraisals, work samples and training need assessments.

 For example, one employee might need training in interpersonal communication to become a better salesperson, while another might need training in digital readiness.

-Training need analysis is important for your organization to identify skills gaps in your workforce and address them systematically.
-The importance of training needs analysis lies in aligning training goals and objectives with the organization’s larger vision, making it more effective for the employee and the organization.
-Training need analysis assumes greater importance because of its ability to inform your organization about the future and anticipated skills and training needs that might soon be coming your way.
+Training needs analysis is vital for your organization to identify skills gaps in your workforce and address them systematically.
+In addition, training needs analysis is critical in aligning training goals and objectives with the organization’s larger vision, making it more effective for the employee and the organization.
+However, training needs analysis assumes greater importance because of its ability to inform your organization about the future and anticipated skills and training needs that might soon be coming your way.